 Don't get me wrong - I'm not a totally selfless person!
 The money is a real bonus for us.
-Mike and I are on a limited income otherwise, due to our pension.
-The sites have helped us both pay day-to-day bills and have luxuries in life that we wouldn't have been able to afford.
+Mike and I are on a limited income, due to our pension.
+The sites have helped us both pay day-to-day bills and have luxuries in life that we otherwise would not have been able to afford.

 But money is not the be-all and end-all.
 These things are at least as important to me:

 ...and these are just a few of the successful SBIers I have visited with in America.
 As you can see, sometimes my visits involve working hard.
 Often they involve playing hard, too. :)

 In fact, my very best friend in the world is an American SBIer called Lori, who I met at an SBI! conference ten years ago.
 So you can see how SBI! has been great for my personal, as well as my working, life.

 This pic was taken during one of the times Lori and her family came to visit us in Italy.

 This was really important to me.
 I wanted to work whenever and wherever I want - at home, in the garden, travelling the world...

 And I can.

 This was my "office" on a rooftop terrace in Barcelona, Spain...

-...and this one the view from my swimming pool office across to our tiny hilltop village in Italy (yes, the sites helped to pay for that, too)...
+...and this one the view from my swimming pool office across to our tiny hilltop village in Italy (yes, the sites helped to pay for the pool, too)...

 Mike and I make a point of having quarterly business planning meetings at our favourite place up in the mountains near our home - Lago di Fiastra.
 Who wouldn't love a life where this is your office?!